Outlining a story means developing the characters and structuring the plot.

 So now with the narrative/chronology switch set to narrative, sort the events into the order in which you want to tell them.
 This is the narrative of your story.
 The kick-off event of your story – the first event of scene one – should be at the far left.

 Delete event cards (from either sort order) by dragging them into the bin that appears above the timeline when you drag a card.
+Attention: Once deleted, you will not be able to retrieve the card or any of the input associated with it.

 Creating Story Attributes And Assigning Them To Events (Functions In The Sidebar)